 - 12. Highway Authority No response at time of writing. - 13.
 Parish Council Strongly support the application, considering the work to be essential for the local community and the preservation of the building. - 14.
-Authority's Conservation Officer No objections to the proposal as amended, subject to conditions addressing the following: - Full details, drawn to scale, of the new door to the WC - There shall be no underpinning or structural works associated with the proposed new usage of the Bell Tower as a WC, without the prior agreement Full details of the external staircase handrail and of the emergency lights to be fitted to their underside, including the exact size and position of cabling entering the building - Paint finish to the 2no. bulkhead lights to be agreed in writing - Sample to be agreed for re-pointing work
+Historic England Expressed their support for the Authority's willingness to undertake a comprehensive programme of repairs to the former chapel and parish room, and for seeking ways to better facilitate its continued use.
+Therefore raise no objection in principle to the proposals, and are happy in this instance to defer to the Authority's specialist conservation adviser regarding the details of the proposed scheme. - 15.
+Authority's Conservation Officer No objections to the proposal as amended, subject to conditions addressing the following: - Full details, drawn to scale, of the new door to the WC - There shall be no underpinning or structural works associated with the proposed new usage of the Bell Tower as a WC, without prior agreement - Full details of the external staircase handrail and of the emergency lights to be fitted to their underside, including the exact size and position of cabling entering the building - Paint finish to the 2no. bulkhead lights to be agreed in writing with the Authority - Sample to be agreed for re-pointing work

-15. Authority's Archaeologist - No objections.
+16. Authority's Archaeologist - No objections.